jasonacox/ProtosAI/gpu/README.md

 * Nvidia GPUs use the CUDA (Compute Unified Device Architecture) library
 * AMD GPUs use the ROCm (Radeon Open Compute) library
 * Apple Silicon M1/M2 GPUs use the Metal framework and PyTorch uses Apple’s Metal Performance Shaders (MPS) as a backend
+* The Torch library is **big**, make sure you have plenty of space on your filesystem.

 ### Nvidia - CUDA